ogrodje/tttm/README.md

 ## Why?

 Why not?
-We cant to see who can build the fastest and most "intelligent" APIs in the universe.
+We want to see who can build the universe's fastest and most "intelligent" APIs [for the lolz](https://www.urbandictionary.com/define.php?term=for+the+lolz).

 ## Authors